Conklin Pens

 |

 (B nib shown) Both of these are fantastic!
 In fact, all my Cross Townsends are great writers, smooth and elegant.
 They are big and weighty, but I like a pen with a substantial feel.
 They work beautifully posted (cap posts with a very satisfying ‘snap’), or unposted is one prefers a lighter pen.
 The M was one of the first new, top-end pens I ever got, in fact.
-It took me through much of my undergrad career, and once I started collecting seriously, it had got siblings very quickly. |
+It took me through much of my undergrad career, and once I started collecting seriously, it got siblings very quickly. |

 Cross Townsend |